TeamHeka/medkit/docs/api/core.md

 ### Annotation

-The `Annotation` abstract class provides common methods for every annotation type.
-An annotation may contain a list of [Attributes](api:core:attribute).
+The {class}`~medkit.core.Annotation` protocol shows common properties for every annotation type.
+An annotation may contain {class}`~medkit.core.Attribute` objects, stored in an {class}`~medkit.core.AttributeContainer`.

-We have several text and audio annotation classes in respectively `medkit.core.text` and `medkit.core.audio`, each one with its own data structure.
+We have several text and audio annotation classes implementing this protocol in respectively `medkit.core.text` and `medkit.core.audio`, each one with its own data structure.

 ```{eval-rst}
 .. autoclasstree:: medkit.core.annotation medkit.core.text.annotation medkit.core.audio.annotation